-Senators urge emergency protections for wolves in U.S. West
+Senators urge emergency protections for wolves in US West

 But Republican officials in Montana and Idaho are intent on culling more wolf packs.
 Wolves periodically attack livestock and also prey on elk and deer herds that many hunters prize.

-The U.S. Fish and Wildlife Service last month launched a yearlong review to determine if protections need to be restored.
-The move did nothing to protect wolves in the interim, and Yellowstone National Park administrators have since complained after three wolves from a pack popular with tourists were killed after roaming into Montana.
+The U.S. Fish and Wildlife Service last month launched a year-long review to determine if protections need to be restored.
+The move did nothing to protect wolves in the interim, and Yellowstone National Park administrators have since complained after three wolves from a pack popular with tourists were killed a fter roaming into Montana.

 “If continued unabated for this hunting season, these extreme wolf eradication policies will result in the deaths of hundreds of gray wolves,” the Democratic lawmakers said in a letter to Haaland.
 “The Department of Interior can prevent these senseless killings.”